phoenixframework/phoenix_live_view/guides/introduction/installation.md

 there](https://github.com/phoenixframework/phoenix_live_view/blob/master/README.md#installation)
 instead.

-To start using LiveView, add to your `mix.exs` and run `mix deps.get`:
+To start using LiveView, add to your `mix.exs` and run `mix deps.get`.
+If installing from Hex, use the latest version from there:

 ```elixir
 def deps do